onaio/js-tools/README.md

 mkdir my-new-package && cd my-new-package
 ```

-then we create a new package.json by running yarn init:
+Then we create a new package.json by running yarn init:

 ```sh
 yarn init
 ```

-The new name should follow our NPM Org scope ex. @my-scope-name
+The new name should follow our NPM Org scope e.g. `@onaio`

 It’s also important to have the new package start at a version like 0.0.0 because once we do our first publish using Lerna, it’ll be published at 0.1.0 or 1.0.0.